Apolonia Van Voorden

-Born in Amsterdam, Netherlands, in 1926, Van Voorden emigrated to the United States on March 28, 1950 and gave her first performance there with the Ringling Bros. and Barnum & Bailey Circus, working in a display with juggler Francis Brunn.
-After being introduced to Cecil B. Demille she was asked to be in his 1952 movie, The Greatest Show on Earth.
+Born in Amsterdam, Netherlands, in 1926, Apolonia Abeen emigrated to the United States on March 28, 1950 and gave her first performance there with the Ringling Bros. and Barnum & Bailey Circus, working in a display with juggler Francis Brunn.
+After being introduced to Cecil B. DeMille, she was asked to be in his 1952 movie, The Greatest Show on Earth.
 Ten years later in 1962 she was cast as a circus performer in the movie Billy Rose's Jumbo.

-Ms. Van Voorden became a naturalized United States Citizen on July 9, 1963.
+Van Voorden became a naturalized United States Citizen on July 9, 1963.